 The feels are real and emotions are full range.

 You might feel scared, unsure or overwhelmed.
 It’s okay.

-These are all very normal emotions, and it is important that you recognize them work through them, but try not to let these feelings overwhelm you.
+These are all very real and normal emotions.
+It is important that you acknowledge, recognize, and work through them, but try not to let these feelings overwhelm you.

 You Have Time To Make A Final Decision

 These are 3 Types of Adoption To Consider: